Old Society Hill Library – Society Hill, South Carolina

 At some point the library building was moved to its current site near Town Hall.
 It was restored in 1971 by the Dogwood Garden Club and the Society Hill Township and subsequently reopened.
 The library also was once housed in a brick building on the grounds of Saint David’s Academy.
 A modern library was built in 2011 on Carrigan Street.

-The Old Society Hill Library is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill Historic District, which says the following about the area:
+The Old Society Hill Library is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill Historic District:

 The Welsh Neck-Long Bluff-Society Hill area is one rich in historic significance.
 The Welsh Neck community was an early religious center (a ca. 1738 Baptist church was established here) for the Pee Dee region, and Long Bluff served as a judicial center.
 The courthouse at Long Bluff, with its jail, tavern, and supporting buildings, was a center of activity for the Upper Pee Dee region during the Revolution.
 Few small communities have contributed more to the public in the way of culture, education and leadership than has Society Hill.
 It has numbered among its population outstanding leaders in religion and education, jurists, statesmen, soldiers, authors, and agriculturists.